Tull Price: FEIT

 Towards the end of his time at Royal Elastics, Tull became dissatisfied with the direction the product was heading.
 "It had become about sales volume, quarterly profits and no longer about quality product."
 After leaving Royal, Tull took the next two years to travel around Europe in search of traditional cobblers to teach him old school shoemaking techniques.
 Upon returning to NYC in 2004 with a better understanding of what makes a high quality pair of shoes, Tull enlisted his brother, Josh Price, to help found FEIT in 2005.

-FEIT was founded as a response to "fast fashion" and is one of the founders of the Neo-luxury movement.
+FEIT was founded as a response to "fast fashion" and is one of the founders of the neo-luxury movement.

 The opposite of mass-production, all FEIT shoes are made entirely by hand and signed by the craftsman who made it.
 Old world techniques and constructions are used, such as the Handsewn Goodyear Welt and Stitchdown constructions.

 FEIT has two stores in New York City and one in Sydney, Australia.

-rag and bone
+Rag & Bone

 Tull met Marcus Wainwright in 2001 when he was working for Royal Elastics.
 Marcus started Rag & Bone in 2003, and in 2008 they contacted Tull to discuss the possibility of bringing footwear into their then-growing company.
 They partnered to found the footwear division of Rag & Bone in the spring of 2009.
 Tull still serves as President and Creative Director of Footwear at Rag & Bone.
 The Rag & Bone "Newbury" boot, designed in 2011, remains one of the best sellers for the brand.